Mergimiliano/DidTheyEat/README.md

 The backend is built with Django, ensuring a robust and scalable API to handle user data securely via async encryption.
 On the frontend, I used React Native CLI to develop the mobile app, prioritizing minimal library usage to keep the app lightweight and efficient.
 This approach allows for smooth performance on both Android and iOS platforms while ensuring the app stays fast and responsive.

 # Installation:

     #Back-end:
         Install Python
-        Navigate to the backend where manage.py is located cd backend/backend Create and activate a virtual environment ( ex: python -m venv .venv ) and activate it ( .venv\Scripts\activate ) Install dependencies via requirements.txt ( pip install -r requirements.txt ) copy .env.local and rename it .env following the instructions inside said file Run migrations and start the server ( python manage.py migrate & python manage.py runserver )
+        Navigate to the backend where manage.py is located cd backend/backend Create and activate a virtual environment ( ex: python -m venv .venv ) and activate it ( source .venv\Scripts\activate )
+        Install dependencies via requirements.txt ( pip install -r requirements.txt )
+        copy .env.local and rename it .env following the instructions inside said file Run migrations and start the server ( python manage.py migrate & python manage.py runserver )